gmcnew/bestofboth/README.md

 See the [list of issues](https://github.com/gmcnew/bestofboth/issues).

+Version 0.2 makes straight sections of the river bend slightly, and it fixes tall grass being turned into shrubs in eroded terrain.

 These issues only apply to the --smooth step.
 You should still be able to run --find-edges, explore your world, and wait to run --smooth until you've upgraded to a version of this tool that fixes these issues.

 Special thanks